crest-summit/summit-docs/docs/Management/Assignees.md

 ![All Open Folder Indicator](../images/management/ManAssi_AllOpen.jpg)

 ## New proposals
-When an Assignee has been marked as Unavailable for Assignment, all of their currently assigned proposals remain assigned to them.
+When an associate has been marked as Unavailable for Assignment, all of their currently assigned proposals remain assigned to them.
 Only new proposals assigned to them after they have been marked Unavailable for Assignment will be assigned to the Back-Up Assignment listed on the Organization Editor.

 In the example below, when Heather Buchanan is marked as Unavailable for Assignment in the Assignee Editor, new proposals will be assigned to Mark Habib as the designated Back-Up assignment in the Organization Editor:

 ![Back-Up Assignment](../images/management/ManAssi_BackUp.jpg)

     Note: When the Back-Up Assignee is also marked Unavailable, the proposal will be assigned to the Default Assignee (see below for further details).

 ## Reassignment Warning
 Proposals can be individually reassigned by using the Action menu in the proposal.
 When a person is marked as Unavailable, it is still possible to manually reassign a proposal to them.
 The User will receive a warning that the person is Unavailable, but it will not prevent the reassignment.

 ![Reassignment Warning](../images/management/ManAssi_ReassignWarning.jpg)

-# Managing Assignees
+# Managing Associates
-New Assignees can be added by the CREST team upon request.
+New Associates can be added by the CREST team upon request.
 Removing Assignees is also a function of the CREST team.
 The following procedure should be used before requesting removal of an assignee:
 After the person has left OSP and before their replacement is ready to take new assignments: